cueltschey/sni5gect-compact/README.md

 ## Overview of Components

-Sni5Gect comprises of several components, each responsible for handling different signals:
+Sni5Gect comprises several components, each responsible for handling different signals:

-- Syncher: Synchronizes time and frequency with the target base station.
+- Syncer: Synchronizes time and frequency with the target base station.
 - Broadcast Worker: Decodes broadcast information such as SIB1 and detects and decodes RAR.
 - UETracker: Tracks the connection between the UE and the base station.
 - UE DL Worker: Decodes messages sent from the base station to the UE.